-At least 50% of compliance audits, combined (compliance/performance) audits and performance audits involve socially active organisations and citizens.
+At least 50% of compliance and performance audits8 involve socially active organisations and citizens.

 Annual involvement in the governance, audit bodies or committees and subcommittees of at least two international organisations.
 4. Action Line: Ensure the efficient operation of the State Audit Office and promote the professional growth and motivation of employees under the conditions of new opportunities and challenges.

-Performance indicator
+Performance indicators